-2 4.5.2 The letters sent by the Director to solicit the referees' opinions should be accompanied by the candidate's curriculum vitae as well as by documentation selected by the candidate.
+2 4.5.2 The letters sent by the Director and Dean of Libraries to solicit the referees' opinions should be accompanied by the candidate's curriculum vitae as well as by documentation selected by the candidate.
 The soliciting letter should contain all the substantive points included in the sample below (Appendix III).